wxt-dev/wxt/docs/get-started/publishing.md

 Generated ZIP files are stored in the `.output` directory.

-## Setup Automated Submissions
+## Automation

-To automate submissions, use the [`publish-browser-extension`](https://www.npmjs.com/package/publish-browser-extension) package.
+To automate releasing updates, use the [`publish-browser-extension`](https://www.npmjs.com/package/publish-browser-extension) package.

 :::info
 🚧 WXT plans to eventually incorporate the `publish-browser-extension` package into its own `wxt submit` command.